pantos-io/validatornode/README.md

 If you're hosting this on a cloud provider (AWS, GCP, Azure or alike), these are normally provided.
 You just need to point the load balancer to the port exposed by the app, `8080`, and configure the rest accordingly.

+##### Local development with Docker

+You can do local development with Docker by enabling dev mode (Docker watch mode).
+To do so, set the environment variable `DEV_MODE` to true, like this:

+`DEV_MODE=true make docker`

-#### Multiple local deployments using docker swarm
+#### Multiple local deployments

-We support multiple local deployments, for example for testing purposes, using docker swarm.
-To get started you need to enable swarm mode (if you haven't) by running:
+We support multiple local deployments, for example for testing purposes, you can run the stacks like this:

-`docker swarm init`

-Then you can run the stacks like this:

-`make docker-multiple INSTANCE_COUNT=<number of instances>`
+`make docker INSTANCE_COUNT=<number of instances>`

 To remove all the stacks, run the following:

 `make docker-remove`

 Please note that this mode uses an incremental amount of resources and that Docker Desktop doesn't fully support displaying it, but it should be good enough to test multi-sig locally.

-**IMPORTANT** If you want to switch between this mode and docker compose you **must** remove the counterpart by using `docker compose down -v` or `make docker-remove` respectively.

 #### Python package